SAP-archive/abap-odata-smoke-test/README.md

 # Purpose

-ABAP Report to run simple ODATA smoke tests
+Sample Code for an ABAP Report to run simple ODATA smoke tests
 * Evaluates all activated ODATA Services
 * Performs a $metadata call
 * (Optional) Performs a service document call